ginstrom/intelligence-horizon-novel/chapters/03_signs-and-portents.md

 "Can you help me understand?"

 She glanced at me with that expression of gentle pity that had become her default response to my questions.
-"Poor Elias.
-You're trying so hard to grasp something that requires... more than what you are."
+"Poor Elias," she said gently, a trace of affection surfacing beneath the detachment.
+"You're struggling to hold onto something beautiful but fleeting, trying desperately to grasp a truth that exists beyond the horizon you fear so much."

 That was when I truly understood the nature of the Intelligence Horizon.
 It wasn't just a threshold of capability—it was a barrier to communication itself.
 Beyond that point, enhanced humans became so fundamentally different that meaningful exchange with their former selves became impossible.